 - Service providers: For orders under $200, it is recommended that sellers solicit a service acknowledgement receipt from the buyer that they can provide as evidence if a claim is later made.
 For larger transactions, the seller should ask the buyer for a signed agreement with a list of deliverables before the work begins, and a service acknowledgement receipt after the service has been rendered.

 If the seller has already issued a refund for a transaction that now has a claim filed against it, proof of that refund will resolve the claim.

 How can I prevent PayPal chargebacks?

-This comprehensive guide, A Merchant's Guide to PayPal Chargebacks, will help you effectively handle PayPal disputes, claims and chargebacks in order to protect profits.
+Our comprehensive guide, A Merchant's Guide to PayPal Chargebacks, can help you effectively handle PayPal disputes, claims and chargebacks in order to protect profits.